Capricieuse

-Capricieuse (or Capricious) is a solitaire card game which is played using two decks of playing cards.
+Capricieuse is an old English patience played using two packs of playing cards.
+Some authors call it Capricious.

+History

+The rules of La Capricieue were first published in 1892 in England by Professor Hoffmann, but did not appear in the US until 1939.
+Morehead & Mott-Smith adapted the name to Capricious, but David Parlett and Alphonse Moyse retain the original French name.

 Rules

-The entire deck must be dealt into twelve piles of cards.
+The entire pack must be dealt into twelve piles of cards.
 Any arrangement will do, but for convenience, two rows of six piles each will be formed.
 During dealing, one ace and one king of each suit is removed, all of which will form the foundations.
 The aces are built up while the kings are built down, all by suit.

 During the process of dealing the twelve piles, cards that can be built on a foundation must be built.
 Also, none of the twelve piles should be left out, i.e. when a card is immediately built on a foundation, the next card is dealt on the pile the previous card left.

 No building is done during the process of dealing until all cards are dealt.
 Afterwards, the top cards of each pile are built on the foundations or on each other's piles.
 The cards on the piles are built on each other either up or down by suit.
 Building can go in both directions, but a king cannot be placed over an ace and vice versa.
 Only one card can be moved at a time, and any empty pile can be filled with any card.

 After the player has made all the moves he can make, the piles are collected in the reverse order the piles are dealt and the process is repeated.
 This redeal can be done twice in the game.

-The game is won when all cards end up in the foundations.
+The game is out when all cards end up in the foundations.